- Enjoy a sunset over the "blue city" of Chefchaouen in the Rif mountains

 Continue south to your second imperial city, Meknes.
 Spend a little time exploring Ville Impériale (Imperial City) and the medina.
 Be sure to check out the grand Bab al-Mansour gate and the Mausoleum of Moulay Ismail.

 Carry on eastward to Fes and your third imperial city.
 With its impressively large (and somewhat confusing) old medina, Fes is a city worth getting lost in.
 Before venturing into the medina on foot (the largest urban car-free zone in the world), drive uphill to the ruins of the Merenid Tombs for an all-encompassing view of the medieval city.
 Or, for another vantage point, find your way to the Mellah (old Jewish quarter and cemetery) in Fes el Jdid.
 Return to your traditional riad for a warm meal.

-Day 4: Fes: Exploring the Imperial City and medieval Medina
+Day 4: Explore the Imperial City & Medieval Medina

-Day 5: Into the desert: Erfoud, Merzouga and the Sahara
+Day 5: Into the Desert: Erfoud, Merzouga & the Sahara

 Reach Erfoud, known for dates and fossils, and stop at a local artisan collective to learn everything there is to know about the types of fossils found in the area.
 Head toward the sea of sand of Erg Chebbi, where some dunes are more than 600 feet tall (183 m).
 In Merzouga, meet your camel and hop aboard to trek to your evening's accommodation: a Bedouin-style tent.
 Race to the top of a nearby sand dune to watch the desert sunset over the dunes before returning to your site for dinner and a campfire under the starry night sky.

 Day 6: Desert Adventures Around Merzouga, Rissani Market, Todra Gorge